Skip to main content

 We are now accepting applications for the 2025 summer internship program.

 The Division of Cancer Epidemiology and Genetics (DCEG) offers a summer research internship for students interested in exploring careers in cancer epidemiology, biostatistics, and genetics.
-The program is open to high school, college, postbaccalaureate masters-level students, and graduate students, including medical and dental students.
+The program is open to college (including rising first year students), postbaccalaureate masters-level students, and graduate students, including medical and dental students.
 Successful applicants join the Division for at least eight weeks between May and September and work under the supervision of a Division researcher.
 This program is part of the NIH Summer Internship Program (SIP) in Biomedical Research.

 Internship Benefits

-DCEG Summer Internship is a paid internship; summer interns receive a monthly stipend based on academic level.
+Summer interns receive a monthly stipend based on academic level.

 DCEG Summer Interns